KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

 # Brand Voice Analysis

 ## Messaging Alignment
-[3-4 sentences analyzing the tone, style, and themes in the brand's current messaging.
+[3-6 sentences analyzing the tone, style, and themes in the brand's current messaging, referencing their specific examples and self-described style.
 Summarize how well these align with the brand's core essence.]

 ## Communication Patterns
-1. **Pattern 1**: [Describe a communication style or theme observed in responses.]
+1. **Pattern 1**: [Specific observation from their messaging examples.]
-2. **Pattern 2**: [Describe a second communication style or theme with specific examples.]
+2. **Pattern 2**: [Trend noticed in their communication style.]
-3. **Pattern 3**: [Describe a third communication style or theme, noting strengths or gaps.]
+3. **Pattern 3**: [Consistency or gap identified from their responses.]

 ## Consistency Opportunities
-- [Suggestion 1 for improving messaging consistency across platforms.]
+- [Specific platform or messaging refinement based on their audit.]
-- [Suggestion 2 for aligning tone or themes with the brand's core essence.]
+- [Alignment suggestion between desired and actual voice.]
-- [Suggestion 3 for unifying storytelling elements.]
+- [Strategic messaging enhancement using their language.]

 ## Immediate Actions for Messaging
 - Rewrite [specific aspect] of your messaging to better align with [insight from responses].